Sharpiless/Nanocrystals-Deep-Learning/README.md

 ```

 ## Contact
 If you find any problem, please feel free to contact me (liangyingping@bit.edu.cn).
-A brief self-introduction (including your name, affiliation and position) is required, if you would like to get an in-depth help from me.
-I'd be glad to talk with you if more information (e.g. your personal website link) is attached.